devtiramisu/macignore/README.md

 # macignore
-My collection of MacOS friendly .gitignore files
+My collection of macOS friendly .gitignore files

 Feel free to open an issue or submit a pull request if you'd like to contribute.